softchris/azure-book/concepts/azure-pipelines.md

 let's see the pipeline go green

-## Deploy artificact to AppService ?
+## Deploy artefact to AppService ?

 ## Adding a badge